Harshrb2424/program-examples/resources/PLP/README.md

 ```

 ## 4. Write a program in Turbo Prolog for medical diagnosis and show the advantages and disadvantages of green and red cuts.
+### ALGORITHM
+1. Start
+2. First the knowledge is encoded in knowledge base
+3. A set of new questions are raised to the users
+4. Matching the answers convert personality is returned
+5. No match occur error message displayed
+6. Stop.

 ### Source Code: `ex4.pl`[view file](./exp4.pl)